 This points to a blog I wrote about ‘How Not To Handle A Concern‘ which went global and viral and accounted for about 25% of all hits in January 2019.

 He found that the payment charge had been duplicated by checking his account status online, which prompted him to ring the call centre in India to try and resolve it.
-As we all know, trying to remedy problems of any sort via this route is a lost cause and exacerbates the problems you are trying to resolve so he went back to the branch the following day.
+As we all know, trying to remedy problems of any sort via this route is a lost cause.
+It simply exacerbates the problems you are trying to resolve, so he went back to the branch the following day.

-As luck would have it after being kept waiting, he was able to pick out the staff member who initiated the payment.
-The staff member openly admitted to making that mistake and suggested that he speaks to his solicitor to seek a refund!
+As luck would have it while waiting, he was able to pick out the staff member who initiated the payment.
+The staff member openly admitted to making the mistake and suggested that he speaks to his solicitor to seek a refund!
 That lit his fuse and he responded by saying, “No, I tell you what is going to happen.
 You are going to refund that amount to me here and I want to speak to your Manager for f**king me about”.

-The staff member went to speak to his Manager and came back moments later with the Manager watching over and gave a grovelling apology offering a refund of all bank charges and £20 as a goodwill gesture.
+The staff member went to speak to his Manager.
+He returned moments later with the Manager watching over, offered a grovelling apology, a refund of all bank charges and £20 as a goodwill gesture.

-People make mistakes and it’s usually accepted with grace by those on the receiving end if those that make a mistake acknowledge and accept it, offer a sincere apology and rectify it.
+People make mistakes.
+It is usually accepted with grace by those on the receiving end if those that make a mistake acknowledge and accept it, offer a sincere apology and rectify it.
 However, to expect a customer to approach their solicitor to try and get the excess fees reimbursed for bank errors is taking liberties and as my friend said at the time to this staff member, “I’m not running around for your stupidity”.

-This is what is known in the trade as a ‘Service Failure’ and Banks generally have an allowance of up to £50 for goodwill gestures to remedy bank errors, although this can stretch to £100 for clear regulatory breaches particularly involving Data Protection matters.
+This is what is known in the trade as a service failure.
+Banks generally have an allowance of up to £50 for goodwill gestures to remedy bank errors, although this can stretch to £100 for clear regulatory breaches particularly involving Data Protection matters.